 6. Mom and Pop Independent Stores

-As with many other industries, there is the option to use a lesser-known business to work with.
+Going the independent route is another excellent way to save on haircuts.
 Popular barbers like Sports Clips and Great Clips are well-known all over the country.

 - Rental space fee